 - Investor pays (at least in part) legal fees of the transaction.

-- Board Seat position for trusted / friendly advisor
+- Additional board seat positions for trusted / friendly advisor (Voting or Non-voting)

 - Call option for Common Shareholders to call back preferred classes if conditions are met, e.g. delayed tranched payments, non meeting of milestones.